 - Creating dirty dishes to wash when you’re done

-Learning how to maximize your time in the kitchen is actually one of the core lessons I teach in my course Grocery Budget Bootcamp!
+Learning how to maximize your time in the kitchen is one of the core elements I teach in my membership Grocery Budget Mastermind!

-- Sheet pan pancakes don’t have the signature golden brown color that most pancakes have.
+- Sheet pancakes don’t have the signature golden brown color that most pancakes have.

-- They might not be quite as fluffy as you’d like (although some of that is because of your recipe and/or cooking technique, as we learned in the perfect scrambled eggs).
+- They might not be quite as fluffy as you’d like (although some of that might be because of your recipe or cooking technique, as we learned in the Perfect Scrambled Eggs).

 - Parchment paper

-A few of our favorite pancake recipes include:
+A few of our favorite flavor pancake recipes include:

 Step 1.
 Preheat the oven to 425F.

-Step 4.
-Bake in the oven for 10-12 minutes, or until the center of the pancake is no longer jiggly.

 Step 5.
+Bake in the oven for 10-12 minutes, or until the center of the sheet pan pancake is no longer jiggly.

-Remove and allow to cool slightly before cutting and serving.
+Step 6.
+Remove the sheet pan pancake from the oven and allow it to cool slightly before cutting and serving.

-PS.
-Once your batter is in the pan, you shouldn’t attempt to redistribute any fruit or nuts that got clumped together at one end.
+- PS.
+If you forget and mix the fruit into the batter and pour it into the pan, you shouldn’t attempt to redistribute any fruit or nuts that got clumped together at one end.
 Call it an oops and just add more to where it’s missing.
-Then remember to NOT add your mix-ins to the batter. - I usually make pancakes on our griddle.
+Then remember to NOT add your mix-ins to the batter next time.

 Topping Ideas:

-If you’re looking for a side dish to pair with try:
+If you’re looking for a side dish to pair these with, try:

 Remember to make extras!
 One pan of sheet pan pancakes will be ready in 10-12 minutes.
 If your oven is already going to be on, why not make plenty of extras?

-The last time I made these, I made a batch of blueberry vanilla (pictured) and cinnamon oatmeal.
+The last time I made these, I made a batch of blueberry vanilla (pictured) and a batch of cinnamon oatmeal.
 The kids ate the blueberry vanilla pancakes for breakfast while I cut the cinnamon oatmeal pancakes into slightly smaller squares and froze them.

 I can definitely use these frozen pancakes for a fast breakfast later, but my real plan is to pull these out when I’m in a pinch for lunch ideas.